Well I am having the time of my life! I feel SOOO great everyday. I love overcoming challenges, and feeling the comfort of the spirit daily.

 I love my companion Élder Brasher so much, he's the BEST!
 I am learning so much from him, and TOGETHER we are learning so much from our Savior.

 Wednesday night we had a short exchange with the Assistants and that was a great learning experience and we set three baptismal dates with the Ledezma family.
-They rock, AND came to church=)
+They rock, AND this week they came to church=)

 President Willard flew into Tarija and we had a leadership pow-wow meeting.
 It was so epic and just packed with the Spirit.
 President Willard is the Dumbledore of the Gospel!
 I love that now I will be able to be in a lot more meetings with him.
 We learned a lot, and applied those things the following days and finished up the week really strong.